ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the

-If a woman learns she has a genetic mutation, there may be steps she can take to lower her risk of breast and ovarian cancers (see Prevention, below).
-She may need a different breast cancer screening schedule than the general population, such as having tests more often, starting screening at a younger age, or having different types of screening tests for other cancers, such as having a colonoscopy at a younger age to detect colorectal cancer.
+If a person learns they have a genetic mutation, there may be steps they can take to lower their risk of breast and ovarian cancers (see "Prevention," below).
+They may need a different breast cancer screening schedule than the general population, such as having different types of tests or starting screening at a younger age.
+In addition, they may need different types of screening tests for other cancers, such as having a colonoscopy at a younger age to detect colorectal cancer.

 Personal history of ovarian cancer.
-BRCA1 and BRCA2 gene mutations strongly increase the risk of ovarian cancer and breast cancer.
+BRCA1 and BRCA2 gene mutations greatly increase the risk of ovarian cancer and breast cancer.
 Therefore, women diagnosed with hereditary ovarian cancer caused by a BRCA gene mutation have an increased risk of breast cancer as well.
 Mutations in other genes, such as PALB2, RAD51C, and RAD51D, are also associated with increased risk of ovarian cancer and breast cancer.
 Women with breast cancer who did not inherit a BRCA1 or BRCA2 mutation generally do not have a higher risk of ovarian cancer.

 Early menstruation and late menopause.
 Women who began menstruating before ages 11 or 12 or went through menopause after age 55 have a somewhat higher risk of breast cancer.
 This is because their breast cells have been exposed to estrogen and progesterone for a longer time.
 Estrogen and progesterone are hormones in women that control the development of secondary sex characteristics, such as breast development, and pregnancy.
 A woman’s production of estrogen and progesterone decreases with age, with a steep decrease around menopause.
 Longer exposure to these hormones increases breast cancer risk.